Portfolio Approach Work Tools Connect

 Coaching quality varied by person and channel.
 There was no shared method, no definition of what good looked like, and no way to guarantee a consistent member experience.

 Every session ends with a live practice lab.
-The program doesn't teach coaching — it builds coaches.
+The program doesn't just teach coaching — it builds coaches.

 Artifact: Financial Wellness Coaching Training Plan 7-Week Phased Curriculum